makotogitdev/weather-judge/README.md

 up to 25 points.
 Optimal weather is considered as a day with comfortable temperature (67-77F), less than 15 mph wind, low chance of rain, and low sky cover.

+## Why I Developed This Gem

+I currently live in Portland, OR, USA, where we have access to great outdoors.
+You can easily drive to the coast (Pacific Ocean) or the mountains (Cascade Range) within a few hours.
+Consequently, we have micro-climates and the weather can vary depending on where you are.
+I like to hike a lot, so I need to know where would be the best place to go for a day trip easily.
+I plan to use this gem for an app that will rank specified locations to help me decide where to go on the day of the trip.

 ## Installation

 Add this line to your application's Gemfile: